Charlottetown-Winsloe

-Charlottetown-Winsloe is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+Charlottetown-Winsloe (District 10) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 It was created prior to the 2019 election from parts of the former districts Charlottetown-Sherwood, West Royalty-Springvale and York-Oyster Bed.

 The riding is located in the city of Charlottetown, including the community of Winsloe and parts of the neighbourhood of Sherwood.